The South Tyne

 Haut is from the Old French meaning ‘high’.
 The Halwhistle Burn which forms the fork rises to the north of Haltwhistle where it passes close to the fort of Aesica or Great Chesters on the Roman wall.

 Historically a border town, Haltwhistle was granted a market charter in 1207 by Robert de Rhos in the reign of King John but its most rapid growth came as a mining and whinstone quarrying settlement in the nineteenth century with the South Tyne Colliery situated in the valley of the Haltwhistle Burn just to its north.
 This colliery opened around the 1860s and closed in 1931.
-There was also a woollen mill here in this valley in the nineteenth century as well as in the town itself where there was also a coke works and blast furnaces.
+There was a woollen mill here in this valley in the nineteenth century as well as in the town itself where there was also a coke works and blast furnaces.

 To the west is Westgate and Main Street where some of the houses are former fortified bastles or defended houses, another reminder that Haltwhistle was vulnerable to the disturbances of the Border country in times past.

-King Edward I, who played no small part in intensifying the relations between the English and Scots stayed in Halthwistle in September 1306 during a Scottish military expedition.
+King Edward I, who played no small part in intensifying the often sour relations between the English and Scots stayed in Halthwistle in September 1306 during a Scottish military expedition.
 However raiding in the area often came from the notorious Border Reivers who could be either English or Scottish.

 In 1598 Haltwhistle was plundered by the Armstrongs of Liddesdale (in Scotland) but the Scottish king claimed the lawless Armstrongs were not his subjects and suggested, in fact gladly encouraged, the English Warden of the Marches, Sir Robert Carey to take his revenge upon them.